 While growing up Straight was driven by two great passions, flying and motor racing.
 Reportedly he became the youngest licensed pilot in England at the age of 16.
 While at Cambridge he started to compete in various events and became friends with another student with racing in his blood by the name of Dick Seaman.
-In 1932 he entered Swedens Winter Grand Prix driving a recently purchased ex-Tim Birkin Maserati.
-Because Cambridge students were not allowed cars while attending school he would use his bicycle to ride to the local airport, board his own plane and fly to the event.
+Straigh made his first appearance in a competition event, at Shelsley Walsh in July 1931, driving a Riley Nine in the Amateur category.
+Straight was third, in a time of 60.1sec, compared to 56.6sec by the class winner and 57.0sec by the second-place car, all Rileys.In 1932 he entered Swedens Winter Grand Prix driving a recently purchased ex-Tim Birkin Maserati.
+Because Cambridge students were not allowed cars while attending school he would use his bicycle to ride to the local airport, board his own plane and fly to the event!

 In 1933 school began to take a backseat to racing and a victory at Brooklands brought him to the attention of the British motoring press.
 Winning local events he embarked on larger battlefields, namely the Grand Prix circuits of the Continent.
 Fielding his own team he decided to go racing on a full-time basis.
 Straight, his personal valet and one or two team drivers would fly to the race while the cars under the direction of famous ex-Alfa mechanic Guilio Ramponi.
-One of his more successful teammates was Hugh Hamilton who unfortunatly died during the Swiss Grand Prix in 1934.
+One of his more successful teammates was Hugh Hamilton who unfortunately died during the Swiss Grand Prix in 1934.
 Straight won the Donington Grand Prix that year but knew that he would need a more powerful car to compete against the German Silver Arrows.
 He attempted to purchase one of the Auto Unions to no avail.
 The team impressed by his ability and short of front-line drivers offered him a chance for some rides in 1935 but by then he had made a promise to his wife to quit racing.
 His swan song was a trip to South Africa for the inaugural Grand Prix.
 Flying his own plane Straight was joined by future star and friend Dick Seaman.
 The trip ended successfully with a victory for Straight.